Candlewood Counselling

 Early Experiences

 Painful experiences in childhood can leave lasting emotional scars.
 They can shape how we see ourselves, how safe we feel in relationships, and how we respond to the world around us.
+In adult life, the effects of Adverse Childhood Experiences can show up in many ways — anxiety, low confidence, people-pleasing, perfectionism, or a sense of shame or emptiness that’s hard to explain.
 Counselling can offer a safe, compassionate space to explore these wounds and begin healing.
 A strong therapeutic relationship can help you rebuild trust, process trauma, and develop a stronger sense of self.
 You may have carried a lot for a long time; therapy is a place to set some of it down.

 “Though nobody can go back and make a new beginning… anyone can start over and make a new ending.”